 The Here & Real team takes the stance that “we’re all in this together.”
 As such, our approach is to listen thoughtfully to real and perceived roadblocks to taking local action on climate change; respect communities’ deep-seated values; and pursue shared, science-based goals across political lines.

 The four-month Fellowship supports freelance or staff journalists associated with U.S. local/regional newsrooms in developing a high-impact news project that connects local perspectives, values and priorities with climate change science and solutions.
-The inaugural cohort of Fellows will be announced April 2021.
+The inaugural cohort of five Fellows was announced in May 2021.
 Read more.

 In Greene County, PA, coal mining companies hold a significant presence and are major contributors to the local tax base.
 As a part of ESI’s Here & Real project, MIT students have spent time in the region analyzing the hydrocarbon industry’s local tax contributions and conducting scenarios to model how the changing energy market have been impacting the county—and what’s in store in a future low-carbon economy.
 In partnership with a local community organization, these findings have been embedded into summer workshops, county fairs and mailings to help residents more clearly understand their economic prospects and create a future consistent with both their values and the realities of climate change.
 Our engagement in Greene County provides a template for how local leaders and decision-makers in other regions can strengthen their understanding of their economic future, so that they can work now to prioritize stability for workers and residents.